svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 Find additional info about the harness on my <a href="http://tech.guitarsite.de/c64_diag_harness.html">website</a>.

 Jeff Birt provided the information of the cable lengths for C128 diagnostics.
 This is part of the documentation now.

+# Prices
+The prices are calculated in May 2020.
+The calculatin ios based on the item prices from reicehlt.de.
+They might differ from distributor to distributor.
+The edge connector prices are based on ebay shoppings.
+The calculated prices do not include any shipping fees.

+* User Port PCB plus cables and IEC dongle: 13,38€
+* Cassette Port Dongle: 4,99€
+* Keyboard Dongle: 1,85€

+The 3D printed cases and the labels are not included in the price calculation.